Questions about our products? Request information directly from a CAE Healthcare sales representative.

 Two-dimensional echocardiography assists with obtaining usable data (for example, heart chamber size; evaluation of diastolic and/or systolic function; quantitation of intracardiac shunts), which can be measured to identify cardiac conditions, measure cardiac output (CO) and regurgitant volumes.

 CAE Vimedix: An Easier Way to Teach and Learn Ultrasound

-CAE Healthcare's Vimedix ultrasound simulators are innovative to meet the demanding training needs of today and tomorrow.
-The ultrasound simulator of choice, Vimedix possesses one of the largest libraries of pathologies available, with advanced performance metrics that have been validated in peer-reviewed scientific publications.
+CAE Healthcare's Vimedix ultrasound simulators are designed to meet the demanding training needs of today and tomorrow.
+With training modules covering transthoracic echocardiography (TTE), transesophageal echocardiography (TEE), general abdominal ultrasound, lung ultrasound, obstetric and gynecologic ultrasound, Vimedix possesses one of the most comprehensive pathology packages available, with advanced performance metrics that have been validated in peer-reviewed scientific publications.